 Hence, when you look at all your tabs, you can easily tell which one is playing audio by looking out for the speaker symbol.

-To stop the audio output, you could just close the specific tab that’s playing audio.
+To stop the audio output, you could just close the specific tab that’s playing audio and reopen it later if you want to.
 However, what if you want to mute that specific tab without closing it?

 Google Chrome has a hidden ‘Tab Mute’ feature through which you can do just that.